Bioconductor/bioconductor.org/content/developers/package-guidelines.md

    moment to split it up into smaller helper functions.
 Smaller functions are easier to read, debug and to reuse.

-7. Argument names to functions should be descriptive and well documented.
+8.7 Argument names to functions should be descriptive and well documented.
 Arguments should generally have default values.
 Check arguments against a validity check.

-8. Vectorize!
+8.8 Vectorize!
 Many R operations are performed on the whole object, not just the elements of the object (e.g., `sum(x)`, not `x[1] + x[2] + x[2] + ...`).
 In particular, relatively few situations require an explicit `for` loop.
 See the [Vectorize][RECVectorize] section of [Robust and Efficient Code][] for additional detail.

-9. Follow guiding principles on [Querying Web Resources][webre] if applicable
+8.9 Follow guiding principles on [Querying Web Resources][webre] if applicable

-10. For parallel implementation please use [BiocParallel](/packages/devel/BiocParallel).
-See also the [Parallel Recommendations][RECPara] section of [Robust and Efficient Code][].
+8.10 For parallel implementation please use
+    [BiocParallel](/packages/devel/BiocParallel).
+See also the
+    [Parallel Recommendations][RECPara] section of
+    [Robust and Efficient Code][].
+A minimal number of cores (1 or 2) should be set as a default.

 [cheatsheet]: http://r-pkgs.had.co.nz/check.html
 [BiocCheck-vignette]:  https://bioconductor.org/packages/devel/bioc/vignettes/BiocCheck/inst/doc/BiocCheck.html